-LED TVs can't achieve as good a picture quality as OLED TVs (check out our article about OLED vs LED) but they still generally offer much better value.
+LED TVs can't achieve as good a picture quality as OLED TVs (check out our article about OLED vs LED) but they generally offer much better value.
 You get more choices for sizes and brands (only LG and Sony sell OLEDs in the United States, and in a small range of sizes).
 Because of that, most of the TVs we review are LED LCD TVs.
 Those looking for the brightest TV they can get will also be better fitted with an LED TV since they also top our charts for peak brightness.

 Best LED TV

 Picture quality on the X930E is excellent.
 Contrast is the most important aspect for picture quality, and the X930E is no slouch in that aspect.
 Not only does it have a higher than average contrast ratio, it also features a powerful local dimming system that further enhances the blacks.
-At 1442 cd/m2 in a real scene, it is simply a massive step ahead of any other TV tested except for the twice as expensive Sony Z9D.
+At 1442 cd/m2 of brightness in a real scene, it is simply a massive step ahead of any other TV tested except for the twice as expensive Sony Z9D.
 The X930E is staggeringly bright, and its ability to light up highlights that bright allows it to produce an excellent HDR picture.
 Beyond its HDR performance, it's also quite versatile.
 It does great with gaming, sports, and TV shows as well.

 Its only major downside is its narrow viewing angle which limits good viewing positions, but that's expected of the VA Type LED TVs which usually offer the best picture quality.

 Those shopping for a larger sized TV should look into the Sony Z9D.
 It is available in sizes up to a massive 100 inches, and it's equipped with an even more powerful local dimming system for even better performance in a dark room.
 Unfortunately, though, it does come at a significant premium.